 Counselling can be a big investment of time and money, but the benefits can be huge and it can often be life changing.
-Is it really possible to put a price on that?
+It’s hard to put a value on that!

-I charge £40 for a fifty minute session.
+I charge £55 for a fifty minute session.
 I fully appreciate that there are many people who are in need of counselling who simply cannot afford this cost.
-There are some excellent low cost counselling services available in East Sussex, but they usually have a waiting list.
+I do keep a couple of lower cost places open, so please get in touch if you’d like to work with me but are unable to afford my standard fee.
+There are also some excellent low cost counselling services available in East Sussex, but they usually have a waiting list.
 If you live in or around Brighton & Hove, check out As You Are in Southwick.
 Counselling Plus in Hastings also comes highly recommended.

 How do I work out if you’re the right counsellor for me?